 - Ground paprika and olive oil for garnish

-Add all the ingredients to a blender and blend for about 1 minute or until smooth.
+- Add all the ingredients to a blender and blend for about 2 to 3 minutes or until smooth.
 Blend longer for a smoother consistency.
 You may need to stop half way through and scrape down the sides with a spatula.

-Pour a little olive into the path and sprinkle with paprika.
+- Pour a little olive oil into the path and sprinkle with paprika.
 Enjoy with your favourite pita bread or crackers!

 - You can also use a food processor instead of a blender.